 PNPS caregivers serve as companions and helpers to our clients, and handle daily household chores including meal preparation, laundry, dishes and light housekeeping.
 All our staff members are thoroughly screened, trained, fully insured and bonded.

 Our Nursing Team works with our clients, their families and their medical providers to develop a personalized plan to improve health and maintain independence.
 PNPS Home Care delivers hourly care at any time of the day or night.
-We require a minimum 4-hour commitment for hourly care services.
+PNPS specializes in extended daytime and overnight services, we require a minimum 6-hour commitment for our Hourly Care services.

 Our caregivers are qualified and experienced at providing this service, which enables you or a loved one the peace of mind needed to remain confidently at home.
 Overnight caregivers arrive during the evening, assist the client to bed, and are available during the night to respond to client needs.